shanto173/SQL-2024-Case_Study_01_On_data_science_dataset/README.md

-#### 3. Percentage of Employees with Fully Remote Roles and Salaries Above $100,000 USD
-**Objective**: Calculate the percentage of employees enjoying fully remote roles with salaries exceeding $100,000 USD.
+#### 3. Picture yourself AS a data scientist Working for a workforce management platform.
+Your objective is to calculate the percentage of employees.
+Who enjoy fully remote roles with salaries exceeding $100,000 USD, Shed light on the attractiveness of high-paying remote positions IN today's job market.

 ```SQL
 select ((select count(*) from salaries where salary > 100000 and remote_ratio =100)